protocol/grants/nextstep.md

 * Q: Do you pay out in other currencies besides FIL?
   * A: No

+* Q: Should I send the payment information and W8/9 forms to you over email?
+  * A: No. We will reply with a form where you can submit that information

 * Q: Can we have more than five people on our team?
   * A: Yes!
 However, the maximum grant distribution is $2k of FIL per person, for up to five people.
 After disbursement, the individual is full control of the funds and can do what they like with them.